rtrad89/authorship_clustering_code_repo/README.md

 python cluster_docs.py -h
 ```

-Running the code results in two `CSV` files: `authorial_clustering_results` which exposes different extrinsic and intrinsic clustering evaluation scores given the ground truth, and `authorial_clustering_kvals` which stores the estimations of *k*, the number of authorial clusters and essentially the authors, by the different methods.
+Running the code results in two `CSV` files: `authorial_clustering_results` which exposes different extrinsic and intrinsic clustering evaluation scores given the ground truth, and `authorial_clustering_kvals` which stores the estimations of *k* -- the number of authorial clusters and essentially the authors -- selected by the different methods.